dwaite/connect/openid-connect-4-identity-assurance/requesting.md

 Note: the RP does not need to explicitly request the `type` field as it is a mandatory element of any `document` entry.

-It is at the discretion of the Claim source to decide whether the requested verification data is provided to the RP.
+It is at the discretion of the OP to decide whether the requested verification data is provided to the RP.
+It is also at the discretion of the OP to provide more verification data than has been requested by the RP.

 ## Defining constraints on Verification Data {#constraintedclaims}